Medical Biosciences Industry Placements

 Information for Students

-Should you choose to undertake the Work Placement Based Project pathway, you will have the opportunity for 14 weeks of hands-on experience, putting your skills into real-world practice.
+Should you choose to undertake an external project, you will have the opportunity for hands-on experience, putting your skills into real-world practice.

 Career Pathway Mentoring